mongodb/docs/source/includes/list-table-alert-notification-methods-project-only.rst

           the :ref:`Project Settings <group-settings-page>` page.

       * - `DataDog <https://www.datadoghq.com/>`_
-        - :icon:`check`
-        - :icon:`check`
-        - :icon:`check`
         - Sends the alert to a DataDog account.
 Enter the following:

           - :guilabel:`datadogApiKey`: The DataDog
             `API Key <https://docs.datadoghq.com/api/?lang=python#authentication>`_.
             This key can be found in
             `your DataDog account <https://app.datadoghq.com/account/settings#api>`_.

-      * - Administrators
-        -
-        - :icon:`check`
-        - :icon:`check`
-        - Sends the alert to the email address specified in the :guilabel:`Admin Email Address` field in the |onprem| configuration options.

-      * - Global Alerts Summary Email
-        -
-        - :icon:`check`
-        -
-        - Sends a summary email of all global alerts to the specified email address.

 .. cond:: cloud